How Google's page rank algorithm changes Architecture space

 The function then repeatedly calculate new rank values based on all of the current rank values, according to the PageRank formula. (i.e., calculating room’s rank based on the ranks of all rooms that link to it).
 A room that has no links at all is interpreted as having one link for every room in the corpus (including itself).

-The algorithm has processed for 100 iterations, and this is the result that we receive:
+The algorithm processed for 100 iterations and this was the result:

 Let's take a look at another example on an urban scale: